Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/dont-overcomplicate-git.md

 Don't get me wrong, I can commit and do a lot of stuff with the git terminal commands, but why not leverage visual interfaces?

-Today I'll show you two ways to create commits not having to open your terminal!
+Today I'll show you two ways to create commits without opening your terminal!

-> Note: The article is based on Mac, there might be a difference for Windows interface.
+> Note: The article is based on Mac.
+There might be a difference in the Windows interface.

 ## 1. Using Visual Studio Code